 Next, the film is fed through a set of nip rollers.
 The nip rollers keep even pressure on the film to help to keep it at a constant tension, thus keeping the dancer arm in the proper operating position.

 During unwinding, the film is unwound from the roll and passes over a dancer arm which is a weighted pivot arm located at the rear of the machine.
 The arm incorporates a series of rollers.
-As the film transports, the arm moves up and down to keep the film under tension while also ensuring the film will not wander from side to side as it is moving.
+As the film transports, the arm moves up and down to keep the film under tension, while an automatic film tracking sensor also ensures the film will not wander from side to side as it is moving.